Sign In / Sign Out

 - My ASU

 The Part-time Employment Program (PEP) is supported by funding from the Arizona Department of Education to assist school districts in meeting the critical need for qualified personnel in speech-language pathology.
 The PEP is a way to complete the master's program in communication disorders over a three year period while working in the schools as a speech-language pathology assistant (SLPA) or speech-language technician (SLT).
 Individuals admitted to ASU's communication disorders master's program attend afternoon classes twice a week during their first year and complete clinical training to be licensed as SLPAs in Arizona.
 The PEP students then complete the remaining master's coursework and clinical training over the following two years while working in the schools.

 Individuals currently working in the schools as SLPAs or SLTs can apply to the master's program and complete the PEP.
 Once admitted to the master's program, individuals will need to arrange with their school district a part-time work schedule during the first year to accommodate courses and some clinical training, and district supervision by an ASHA-certified SLP.

 To apply to the Professional Enhancement Program, you must:

-Clinical practicum hours are acquired in the public school work setting, ASU's speech and language clinics and hospital settings in the Phoenix metropolitan area.
+Clinical practicum hours are acquired in the public school work setting, ASU Speech and Hearing Clinic and hospital settings in the Phoenix metropolitan area.
 They are supervised by an ASHA-certified speech-language pathologist, coordinated by an ASU faculty member, and will include hours working with children and adults as required by ASHA.
 The majority of the clinical training is obtained in the work setting, therefore, PEP students need to be employed as speech-language pathology assistants (SLPAs) or speech-language technicians (SLTs), and there must be an ASHA certified SLP in the work setting to supervise some of the clinical hours.

 The school district's participation includes: